Wa1kingCorpse/week-1-challenege/README.md

 ## Credits
 - worked with Ryan Hamzel, Kacie O'Neill, and Sharon Moreno
 ## Note
-Starter code was cloned from UTA-VIRT-FSF-PT-10-2023-U-LOLC repository being used by UT web dev bootcamp
+- The starter code was cloned from the UTA-VIRT-FSF-PT-10-2023-U-LOLC repository being used by UT web dev bootcamp
 ## License

 - Please refer to the LICENSE in the repo.